miguelangelooscardoso/miguelangelooscardoso/README.md

 ### 💫 About Me:
-- 🔭 Physics engineer with a minor in theoretical and computational physics.
+- 🔭 I’m a physics engineer with a minor in theoretical and computational physics.
-- 👯 Seeking collaboration on projects to apply knowledge.
+- 👯 I’m looking to collaborate on embedded systems projects.
-- 🤝 Gradually developing programming skills.
+- 🤝 I’m eager to learn as much as possible about digital systems, computer architecture, and RTOS.
-- 🌱 Currently improving my skills on C/C++.
+- 🌱 Currently, I’m developing my skills in C/C++ programming.
-- 💬 Focusing on the positive aspects of things.
+- 💬 I hope to start working with microcontrollers soon.
-- ⚡ In spare time, enjoy the tranquility of the beach.
+- ⚡ My professional ambitions are strongly linked by my beliefs.

 More about me at [miguelangelooscardoso.github.io](https://miguelangelooscardoso.github.io)!